May 29 - July 24, 2014

 J.D.
 Seattle University School of Law, cum laude

-As Director of Seattle University's Study Law in Alaska Program, Stephanie brings a lifetime of experiences from Alaska to the Law School.
+As Director of Seattle University's Alaska Programs, Stephanie brings a lifetime of experiences from Alaska to the Law School.
 Alaska is the only state in the country without a law school, and it presents an array of issues of keen interest to this law school's unique mission.
 The Law School's current and well-established Study Law in Alaska Program has been in existence for over a decade, and Stephanie continues to build and expand our relations in Alaska from its legal communities to our alumni and law students from across the country.

 In addition to directing the Law School's presence in Alaska, Stephanie also teaches courses in Alaska Native Law, on the Alaska Native Claims Settlement Act, Alaska National Interest Lands Conservation Act, and on Alaska's Legal History.
 She has also taught the Indian Trust and Estates clinic in Seattle University's Ronald A. Peterson Law Clinic.